autocore-ai/AutowareAuto/docs/building/index.md

 rm -rf {build,install}/my_package
 ```

-or, if you don't want to delete the old binaries, you can specify custom build and install directories:
+to remove all build artifacts associated with that package.
+Alternatively, if you don't want to delete the old binaries, you can specify custom build and install directories:

 ```bash
 colcon build --build-base build_mybranch --install-base install_mybranch